 Young Park Rangers, Jim Corbett National Park

 Aspiring naturalists are guaranteed to spot a tiger once they learn how to track their spoor in the manner of a professional park ranger.
-The trained guides at Jim’s Jungle Retreat in Jim Corbett National Park introduce young visitors to the skill of identifying the big cats from their footprints, and seeking them out at a safe distance.
+The trained guides at Jim’s Jungle Retreat in Jim Corbett National Park introduce young visitors to the skill of identifying the big cats from their footprints – a true highlight of a luxury family holiday in India.
 Along the way are colourful flocks of rare birds and butterflies to identify, and secrets about the forest’s ecosystem to discover.

 Puppet Making, Jaipur

 Kathputli Nagar is a slum situated in central Jaipur, but the label ‘slum’ does little justice to the talent and skill housed within.
 Despite its humble appearance, the area is famous for its puppeteers, artisans and musicians.
 Greaves invites families on holiday in Jaipur to visit the village and witness its residents carving traditional wooden puppets.
 Watch as the smartly-dressed marionettes take shape before enjoying a live Kathputli puppet show.
 The colourful choreographies, played out alongside traditional music and drumming, are among the oldest means of entertainment in Rajasthani folk culture.

 The City of Lakes is blessed with swathes of tranquil, traffic-free landscapes that are ideal for an excursion on two wheels—especially for miniature cyclists.
 Far removed from the hustle of India’s cities, families with children on holiday in Udaipur can pedal alongside a knowledgeable guide on a picturesque journey around the lakes.
 The route ribbons out from Udaipur’s streets, spooling through the countryside past postage-stamp villages and sleepy hamlets, with the occasional inquisitive monkey and curious peacock popping up to greet the expedition along the way.